 Generally, the Beagle Pit has a life expectancy of 10 to 12 years.
 But see to it that his lifestyle is healthy to avoid major health problems that could affect his quality of life.

 Supplements and Vitamins

-Since the Beagle Pit is a powerful dog which is active on a regular basis, it has high nutritional requirements.
+Since the Beagle Pit is a powerful dog that is active regularly, it has high nutritional requirements.

 In this condition, supplements and vitamins are useful to fulfill your dog’s nutritional requirements when combined with the usual food your dog is being fed.